An FDA panel spread misinformation about SSRI use in pregnancy, alarming doctors

 "The use of SSRIs in pregnancy is extremely well studied," says Dr. Nancy Byatt, a perinatal psychiatrist at the UMass Chan School of Medicine.
 "We have data on hundreds and thousands of individuals exposed to SSRIs in pregnancy."

-That data show that by and large, SSRI's are safe.
+That data show that by and large, SSRIs are safe.
 "What the overall data shows is that antidepressants are not associated with major birth defects," says Byatt.

-And neither are they associated with a significantly higher risk of miscarriage or postpartum hemorrhage, as suggested by some panelists.
+Some studies have found a risk of postpartum hemorrhage from SSRIs, but the risk is small and "does not outweigh the risk of maternal psychiatric illness," says Payne.
+And researchers haven't ruled out the possibility that other factors in women with mental illnesses like hypertension and obesity may be contributing to the overall risk of hemorrhage after delivery, she adds.

+For miscarriage, while some studies have found SSRI use in pregnancy to be linked to a higher risk, most of those studies don't control for other risk factors like depression itself, which is also associated with miscarriage risk.

 The impacts of untreated perinatal depression